abhishekjakhar/cracking-javascript/docs/objects.md

 Whenever we’re trying to figure out what the this keyword is referencing we need to look to the invocation and see what’s to the “left of the dot”.
 In the first invocation, user is to the left of the dot which means this is going to reference user.
 In the second invocation, mother is to the left of the dot which means this is going to reference mother.
 :::

-## Explain call, bind and apply with example?
+## Explain call, bind and apply with examples

 ### call()